reneealexiis/CancerClassification-ML/README.md

 ### Data

 **Source:**
-The dataset used for this analysis is the Wisconsin Breast Cancer Diagnostic Dataset, which includes:
+The dataset used for this analysis is the [Wisconsin Breast Cancer Diagnostic Dataset](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data?resource=download), which includes:

 - **569 samples**: 357 benign, 212 malignant
 - **30 features** representing tumor characteristics
 - **Target labels**: Benign (B) and Malignant (M)

-You can access and download the dataset from [Kaggle](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data?resource=download).

 ## Machine Learning Process
 1. Retrieve the dataset from Spark and launch the notebook in Google Colab.